Unit 20 - Sentinel downloader¶

 Note

-To get username and password you need to register at the Copernicus Open Access Hub, see Register new account page for signing up.
+To get username and password you need to register at the Copernicus Data Space Ecosystem, see Create a new account page for signing up.

 i.sentinel.download -l map=jena_boundary producttype=S2MSI2A settings=sentinel.txt